shakes76/PatternAnalysis-2023/recognition/MRI Super-Resolution Network - Mike Smith 46408789/README.md

 ### Example Inputs and Outputs

+The following are a few examples of inputs and outputs of the generator along with the original images.
+The original image (column 1), the downsampled (column 2) and the reconstructed images (column 3).

 ![Inputs_Outputs](./figures/Example_Inputs_Outputs.png)

 ### Training Results (Epoch vs Loss)

+As mentioned in the model descriptions, adverserial loss was used to train this GAN network.
+The loss for both the generator and the discriminator for the first 100 epochs are shown as follows.

 ![Training_Loss](./figures/Training_Loss.png)

+Shown above, the generator loss tends to be high during the start of training before it decreases as training progresses.
+Likewise, the discriminator loss dips initially before recovering to a more stable level as training progresses.

+Additionally, due to the chaotic nature of training GAN networks, a veriable learning rate scheduller was also used.
+This will be further discussed later.

 ## Reproducibility

 ### Hyperparameters

+The final model was run in 300 epochs with a batch size of 16 resulting in 1345 batches per epoch for the ADNI dataset.

+As mentioned adverserial loss was used for the training process.
+To implement this, a Binary Cross-Entropy (BCE) loss was used for the output of the discriminator.
+This particular loss function is used as the output of the discrinimator is essentially classifying images into two classes: real and generated.

+Finally, the Adam optimiser is used with betas values of 0.5 and 0.999.
+This optimiser along with these values are found to produce the more optimal results for this model.

 ### Variable Learning Rate Scheduller

+Furthermore a variable learning rate scheduller is used to help the network converge during the training process.
+The learning rates for the generator and the discriminator are defined as follows:

+$lr_{generator} = 3\times10^{-5}\times 0.95^{epoch}$

+$lr_{discriminator} = 2\times10^{-5}\times 0.96^{epoch}$

+These relationships ensure that the generator has a higher learning rate during the start of training to prevent the discriminator from learning too quickly relative to the generator.

+Eventually, the generator learning rate drops below that of the discriminator since the images become increasing difficult to differentiate.
+Finally, the decaying nature of the learning rate helps ensure stability during training.

+The learning rate of the generator and the discriminator for the first 100 epochs are shown in the following plot.

 ![Variable_LR](./figures/Variable_LR.png)